sim1bet/sim1bet.github.io/_pages/about.md

 **PRESS**

-[Energy and Memory: A Neural Network Paradigm](https://news.ucsb.edu/2025/021867/energy-and-memory-new-neural-network-paradigm) - Divulgatory article on input-driven neural networks.
+[Energy and Memory: A Neural Network Paradigm](https://news.ucsb.edu/2025/021867/energy-and-memory-new-neural-network-paradigm) - Discover with us how our experiences shape what we remember!